-This hiking snack only takes about 10 minutes of prep, and the result is delicious.
+This is one easy hiking food only takes about 10 minutes of prep and the result is delicious.
 You can eat these on their own, or you can add them to trail mix or homemade granola bars.
 Almonds are an excellent source of protein, fiber, vitamin E and magnesium, so snack away with no regrets!

 - 1 egg white